How to Use This Tool

 Pixel-Perfect Picking

-Multiple Color Formats
+Three Color Formats

 Every picked color is shown in three formats: HEX (#FF5733), RGB (rgb(255, 87, 51)), and HSL (hsl(14, 100%, 60%)).
-Click any value to copy it to your clipboard for use in CSS, design tools, or code.
+Use whichever format your design tool, CSS, or code editor needs.

 Color Palette History